MTT-GH/MTT-GH-SCHOOL/lessons/GH-Cloning.md

             border: 1px solid lightgray;
             margin: 5px;">

-**Note:** As mentioned before, labs will NOT use local/cloned repositories, as it makes the process easier, and it is enough for most updates proposed for existing content.
+**Note:** As mentioned before, labs will NOT use local/cloned repositories, as it makes the process easier, and it is enough for most updates proposed for  content used by MTTs.

 </div>